 1. Tenant Privacy and Landlord's Right to Enter the Unit

-Unlike other States, landlords in Texas don't have specific notice periods to conduct unit inspections.
+Unlike other States, landlords in Texas don't have specific notice periods to conduct unit inspections by law.
 This will depend on the conditions stipulated in the lease.
-A landlord may enter the unit if:
+Property owners may enter the unit if:

 2. The Condition, Maintenance, and Repairs

 Maintenance is a major landlord responsibility.
-Hence, a landlord needs to keep the unit habitable by:
+Hence, a landlord needs to keep the unit habitable and fix any damage caused by normal wear and tear by:

 3. Texas' Housing Discrimination Laws